Storage Modes in Active Directory

 - The config tool

-ID ranges are assigned by the following order of precedence:
+ID ranges are assigned in the following order of precedence:

 - Forest root